connordelacruz/python-randomuser/README.md

 ## Method Overview

-**TODO:** Use GitHub pages for documentation.

-For more details on the RandomUser class and optional parameters for these methods, see the [documentation](docs/build/html/randomuser.html).
+For details on the RandomUser class and optional parameters for these methods, see the [documentation](http://connordelacruz.com/python-randomuser/randomuser.html).

 ### Getter Methods